mbhenaff/PCPG/README.md

 ## Acknowledgements

-This codebase is based on the excellent [repo](https://github.com/ShangtongZhang/DeepRL) of Shangtong Zhang
+This codebase is based on the excellent [repo](https://github.com/ShangtongZhang/DeepRL) of Shangtong Zhang.